ddanairaza/docs-gitbook/bridges/creating-cross-chain-transactions.md

 ## How it looks in your wallet

-### DAppnet Store
+### The Bridge app is located in the Beam Wallet DApp store

-Launch the DAPPnet and load the DApp store and select "Bridges app".&#x20;
+Launch the DApp Store in Beam Wallet and select the "Bridges app".&#x20;

 <figure><img src=".gitbook/assets/image.png" alt=""><figcaption></figcaption></figure>